 Despite capital improvements made to the Coach House by the Guild, the audiences outgrew the space by the third decade.
 On December 13, 1970, The Players Guild reached another milestone with the dedication of the Cultural Center for the Arts and the establishment of a new theatre.
 Complete with offices and shop facilities, the Guild opened the new facility with a production of “Mame” on January 5, 1971.

 In September of 2022, the Players Guild Theatre moved to the Fine Arts Building at the Kent State University at Stark to perform on the Mary J. Timken stage, opening with a production of “Million Dollar Quartet” on October 14, 2022.

 Throughout its history, the Players Guild has produced over 600 productions for more than 2,000,000 audience members spanning several generations.
-Today the theatre is operated by a professional staff and a Board of Directors and presents world-class productions and outreach opportunities for our community.
+Today the theatre is operated by a full-time professional staff and presents world-class productions and outreach opportunities for our community.